-- 1.)
-Academic preparation, degrees earned, teaching experience, area of specialization, letters of recommendations, peer-and student teaching evaluations submitted by the applicant, and any other relevant evidence of teaching of which the department committee is cognizant; and - 2.)
-In Assessing the temporary faculty member's performance, the greater weight is placed on teaching effectiveness.
+- 1. Academic preparation, degrees earned, teaching experience, area of specialization, letters of recommendations, peer-and student teaching evaluations, PTE ratings, and any other relevant evidence of teaching of which the department committee is cognizant; and - 2.
+In Assessing the temporary faculty member's performance, the greatest weight is placed on teaching effectiveness.
 While evidence of research and scholarly activity are fine indications of professional promise, the temporary faculty member is hired principally to teach specific courses.